Slightly oblivious of what to expect when visiting the Great Pyramids, I set off with Mark to see one of the ancient

 Cairo in June is hot and humid and the complex is quite large.
 So at some point, we considered taking a camel ride up to the point where we could see all seven of the Pyramids.
 Another camel rider approached us again and we agreed to use his camel once we finished walking around on our own.

 The man (not pictured above) and a second rider took that as an invitation to follow us around for hours afterwards, constantly asking us if we were ready to take the ride.
 At first, we asked them to give us an hour to explore by ourselves on foot and wait at a meetup point.
 They seemed to accept that but as we moved, they kept following and bombarding us with questions, mostly about our nationality.

 As we learned later, questions like ‘Where are you from?’ weren’t necessarily an invitation for small talk or perhaps friendship.
 Rather, they served as a basis to set prices for tours.
 Eventually, we got fed up and just wanted to be left alone.
 We decided against using their services but that didn’t stop them from following us around.
 This almost ruined the experience of visiting the Pyramids but not quite.
 We did have a moment of civil interactions with a few vendors.

 Anyway, we ended up not taking the horse-drawn carriages or camels at all and walked for hours instead.
 Even though the weather was hot, the walk was enjoyable.
 Our visit ended shortly after 3 pm, just as the complex was closing for the day.
 (During the month of Ramadan, the complex closes 2 hours earlier than normal).

 We left to find a place to eat before heading back to our hotel.
-There are several restaurants close by, so it wasn’t difficult finding one.
+There are several restaurants close by, so it wasn’t difficult to find one.
 We settled for lunch at Pyramids Restaurant.
 This was hands down, the best meal we had during our stay.